Below are the details for 2019. We'll update this page with information for 31 December 2020 when it's announced, so keep checking back.

 SKYLIGHT AT TOBACCO DOCK: East London's rooftop ice rink/bar/party venue Skylight at Tobacco Dock hosts a shindig to see in 2020.
 The rooftop party takes place over three floors, with ice skating, street food, cocktails and DJs.
 You won't be able to see the London fireworks from the roof, but they're shown live on 12 screens within the venue.
 You can be as spendy as you like up here, with igloos and huts available for private hire for the night, provided you're willing to dig several hundred pounds deep in your pocket.
 Otherwise, general entry is from £40, book ahead, from 6pm

-VINTAGE PARTY: The vintage themed party at Southbank Centre is back this year, with five floors of themed club nights, ranging from the 1920s to the present day, interspersed with live orchestras, dance lessons, and outdoor terraces offering a midnight view of those world-famous London fireworks.
+SOUTHBANK CENTRE: Southbank Centre hosts a New Year's Eve Spectacular, with five floors of themed club nights, ranging from the 1920s to the present day, interspersed with live orchestras, dance lessons, and outdoor terraces offering a midnight view of those world-famous London fireworks.
 There are two new themed rooms for this year, along with six bars, 15 DJs and a whole host of other entertainment.
-From £95, book ahead, from 7pm
+From £115, book ahead, from 7pm

 GATSBY CABARET: London Cabaret Club in Bloomsbury Square holds a Gatsby-themed New Year's Eve party, celebrating 100 years of cabaret.
 Begin with a pre-show cocktail in the Rose Bar, followed by a one of a kind show inspired by F. Scott Fitzgerald’s The Great Gatsby, featuring all forms of cabaret, from its inception in the 1920s to the present day.
 Then head back to the Rose Bar for the after party.
 From £150, book ahead, from 7pm